johanbook/docs/index.md

 # docs

-These are my personal docs various computer related topics
+These are my personal docs on various computer related topics.
+Note that is it more of many mini-wikis than tutorials.

 ## DevOps